 Kady Bruce focuses her practice on US and foreign patent prosecution and opinion work for clients in the biotechnology and life sciences industries.
 With extensive experience drafting and prosecuting patent applications and conducting freedom to operate analyses, Kady counsels clients of all sizes, including startups, mid-size companies, large companies and universities.
 She has extensive knowledge in the areas of AAV technology, antibodies, biology (including synthetic biology), neuroscience, ophthalmology and sensory systems.

-While in law school, Kady was a member of the Journal of Science and Technology Law, and was on the e-boards of the IP Law Society, the Real Estate Law Association, and the Communication, Entertainment, and Sports Law Association.
-Kady was also a member of BU’s Start-up Law Clinic, where she assisted BU and MIT student-based start-ups with incorporating, forming LLCs, researching and filing trademark applications, and drafting IP assignment agreements—among other tasks specific to each client.
-She was a summer associate here at Wolf Greenfield and assisted the firm in researching, drafting, and prosecuting patents.
+While in law school, Kady was a member of BU’s Startup Law Clinic, where she assisted BU and MIT student-based startups with incorporating, forming LLCs, researching and filing trademark applications, and drafting IP assignment agreements.
+She was also a summer associate at Wolf Greenfield and assisted the firm in researching, drafting and prosecuting patents.

 Before beginning law school, Kady received her PhD in vision science.
 Her research involved using adaptive optical technology to image and stimulate human ocular cells in vivo, with the goal of developing a better understanding of elementary photoreceptor signaling in human vision.
 In addition, she was a legal intern at Boston Scientific, where she researched and provided summaries on patent portfolio acquisitions to assist Boston Scientific with assessments of portfolio value.

 Kady enjoys practicing yoga and playing volleyball.